rafid29mehda/All-About-ECG/Denoising Techniques/Wavelet-based Denoising/README.md

 Start with Wavelet-based Denoising for our PhD prep—it’s popular and easy with `pywt`.
 Try the code example, then explore EMD or VMD with `PyEMD` or `vmdpy`.
 These skills will make our ECG data ready for ML/DL to find heart diseases.

-Let me know if we need more examples, explanations, or help with other ECG topics!